jgabriel98/git-time/README.md

 ## Help
     Usage: git-time <path>

     Where <path> is the path of your Git repository.
+Defaults to working directory.

     Options:

       -h, --help	output usage information
       --max         maximum time diff in minutes between two consecultive commits.
 Default: 90 --min         minimum time in minutes for the start commit.
-Default: 25 --author      filter out authors.
+Default: 25 --since       since when do you want to calculate time.
+No Default --author      filter out authors.
 Value(s) are passed to the git log command.